 We said we'd be honest.
 Tinder has 75 million monthly active users.
 We don't.
 If you're somewhere outside a major UK city, or if you want to meet people when travelling, Tinder has the pool size that matters.
 We don't try to compete on volume — that's not our model.

 Tinder is also free to try.
 You can be on it tomorrow at zero cost and see if it works for you.
-LoveCertain costs £49 upfront, which is refundable if it doesn't work — but it's a commitment.
+LoveCertain is also free — completely free until January 2028, no card required.

 The LoveCertain guarantee